ivonunes/plumekit/docs/customise/resources.md

 - Generate responsive images.
 - Inject links and scripts into the final document.

+A host typically emits fingerprinted resources under a path such as `/assets/plume/`.
 When embedding Plume yourself, [Embedding](../embedding/index.md) explains how to emit collected resources.

 ## Styles